 The popularity of the words displayed are shown in size.
-A special thank you to everyone who responded.

 Besides your sewing machine, what stations or areas do you use for piecing?